 - In the Welsh Mabinogion, the demi-god brothers Gilfaethwy and Gwydion anger their sorcerer uncle Math, who transforms them into matched sets of animals: a stag and a doe, a boar and a sow, and a wolf and a she-wolf.
 The brothers mate in their animal forms and produce offspring: Hyddwn (fawn), Hychddwn (piglet), and Bleiddwn (wolf pup).
 After three years Math transforms his nephews and their children into humans.
 Must've been an interesting family.

-- Vampire: The Requiem has a supplement known as Wicked Dead that talks about dampyr, creatures born from the unnatural desire of vampires to have children.
-One method of creating dampyr is the use of a dark ritual, some versions of which allow a male vampire to impregnate a male human or a female vampire to impregnate a female human.
+- Vampire: The Requiem has a supplement known as Wicked Dead that talks about dhampyr, creatures born from the unnatural desire of vampires to have children.
+One method of creating dhampyr is the use of a dark ritual, some versions of which allow a vampire of either sex to likewise impregnate a human of either sex, resulting in human men being impregnated by both vampire men and vampire women, and in vampire women impregnating human women.
+Other versions allow the vampire to fall pregnant by a human lover, again regardless of respective genders.
+And some vampires produce dhampyrs through The Power of Love, resulting in spontaneous homosexual pregnancies or male pregnancies in one (or both) parties.

 - The small-press RPG Fates Worse Than Death takes place in a rundown cyberpunk future where, among other things, homosexuality is perfectly normal.
 One of the sourcebooks makes mention of artificial wombs that allow male couples to reproduce and a finger tool that converts epithelials into sperm cells for lesbian couples.